peterkhe1999/CheatSheet/OSEP/README.md

 ```

 # Process Injection and Migration

 ## Process Injection in C#

-Process injection with VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread is considered a standard technique, but there are a few others to consider.
+Process injection with VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread is considered a standard technique, ...

 ### VirtualAllocEx and WriteProcessMemory

 ```csharp
 using System;
 using System.Diagnostics;